MuhammadZahidRWTH/Data-Science-Projects/Diabetes-Supervised-Classification/README.md

 # Diabetes Classification Supervised Learning

 This project performs diabetes classification using multiple supervised learning algorithms.
 The goal is to predict whether a patient has diabetes based on various diagnostic factors.
-The project utilizes several classification models, such as Random Forest, Gradient Boosting, Logistic Regression, and others, to evaluate and compare their performance.
+The project utilizes several classification models, such as Random Forest, Gradient Boosting, Logistic Regression, and others, to evaluate and compare their performance

 ## <span style="color:blue">Table of Contents</span>